 Texas English Language Proficiency Assessment System TELPAS-Is designed to assess the progress that limited English proficient (LEP) students make in learning the English language.
 TELPAS is taken in kindergarten through grade 12 in four language domains: listening, speaking, reading, and writing.
-Student performance is reported in terms of four English language proficiency levels: beginning [little or no ability], intermediate [some ability, simple language structure, high frequency vocabulary, routine contexts], advanced [grade appropriate with support].
+Student performance is reported in terms of four English language proficiency levels: beginning [little or no ability], intermediate [some ability, simple language structure, high frequency vocabulary, routine contexts], advanced [grade appropriate with support], and advanced high [grade appropriate with minimal support].

 PSAT/NMSQT - This test is designed to test the verbal and mathematical skills of students.
 National Merit Scholarship opportunities may be available if the student's junior level scores qualify him/her to be a finalist.
 This test is given in October each year.
-For the 2019-2020 school year the test is scheduled in October 2019 but dates are subject to change, check with collegeboard.com.
+For the 2021-202 school year the test is scheduled on October 13, 2021 but dates are subject to change, check at collegeboard.com.

 ACT - The ACT assessment is a general standardized college admissions test and is accepted by most colleges and universities.
 Students should plan to take this test in the spring of their junior year.
-For the 2019-2020 school year the following dates have been selected: September 14, 2019, October 26, 2019, December 14, 2019, February 8, 2020, April 4,2020, June 13, 2020 and July 18, 2020.
+For the 2021-2022 school year the following dates have been selected: September 11, 2021, October 23, 2021, December 11, 2021, February 12, 2022, April 2, 2022, June 11, 2022 and July 16, 2022.

 SAT - The SAT is a college admissions test that measures mathematical problem-solving, critical reading, and writing skills.
 Each section is reported on a scale of 200 - 800 points.
 Students should take this test no sooner than the spring of their junior year.
-For the 2019-2020 school year the following dates have been selected: October 5, 2019, November 2, 2019, December 7, 2019, March 14, 2020, May 2, 2020 and June 6, 2020 but dates are subject to change, check with collegeboard.com.
+For the 2021-2022 school year the following dates have been selected: August 28, 2021, October 2, 2021, November 6, 2021, December 4, 2021, March 12, 2022, May 7, 2022 and June 4, 2022 but dates are subject to change, check at collegeboard.com.

 Advanced Placement Examinations (AP) - These exams provide students with the opportunity to gain college credit by examination at participating universities.
 Information regarding the awarding of credit, can be found on www.collegeboard.com.
-For the 2019-2020 school year the following dates have been selected for the AP Testing Window: May 4-8 & May 11-15, 2020.
+For the 2021-2022 school year the following dates have been selected for the AP Testing Window: May 2-6 & May 9-13, 2022.